Breaks for computer/VDU users?

 Breaks

-Rest or work breaks can range from short pauses to defined breaks such as lunch.
-Answering the phone or collecting a document from the printer are short breaks that provide different movements.
-They are an opportunity for muscles that have been active in computer use to rest and recover.Task variety
+Answering the phone or collecting a document from the printer are short breaks that provide an opportunity for:

-Where a variety of alternative tasks are not available, it is important to have more work pauses away from the task.
-The length of the pauses and how often they are taken depends on the work, the person, and other factors.
-Frequent short pauses are preferable to infrequent longer pauses.Management and unions in some organisations have developed agreements and guidelines which take account of the factors at individual workplaces and provide for pauses for fixed lengths of time.
+Where a variety of alternative tasks is not available, it is important to have more work breaks away from the task.
+The length and frequency of these breaks depends on the work, the person and other factors.
+Frequent short pauses are preferable to infrequent longer pauses

 Further, there are now many health issues to do with sedentary work (read more) which the employer needs to be aware of.

-The ACTU Guidelines on Screen Based Work were written to assist in negotiating policies on screen based work generally.
+The ACTU Guidelines on Screen Based Work were written to assist in negotiating policies on screen-based work generally.
 With regard to breaks, the Guidelines recommend the following:

 Job design should be used to limit both the length of continuous periods spent at screen based work, and the total time spent at screen based work.
 Designing breaks between periods of screen based work allows for periods of recovery following periods of exposure, and limits the total exposure to the hazards of screen based work.